-Gold has been found in many parts of Bridge River district of British Columbia but is from a relatively small area in the valley of Cadwallader Creek that the bulk of production has come.
-This area, rectangular in shape, measures about onehalf mile in width by three miles in length.
+OLD has been found in many parts of Bridge River district of British Columbia but it is from a relatively small area in the valley of Cadwallader creek that the bulk of production has come.
+This area, rectangular in shape, measures about one-half rails in width by three miles in length.
 In this area, here called for convenience the Cadwallader Gold Belt, are situated the Bralorne and Pioneer mines in addition to several prospects under development.

 The gold of the Cadwallader Gold Belt occurs in quartz veins averaging about three feet in width.
 The ore contains about one-half ounce gold per ton.
 Except for a relatively small amount of silver, no other metals are produced from these veins.
 The productive veins occur in a variety of rocks.
-Veinmatter has filled reverse faults and modified tension structures.
-The fault structures are in some cases productive over lengths exceeding five thousand feet.
-244m
+Vein-matter has filled reverse faults and modified tension structures.
+The fault structures are in some cases productive over lengths exceeding five thousand feet (23; p.
+43).
+The Pioneer Main vein, the most deeply developed vein in the camp (1946), has been productive through a vertical distance of three thousand, seven hundred feet.